open4good/nudger-front/README.md

 - [https://static.nudger.fr](https://static.nudger.fr) – statically generated version hosted on GitHub Pages.
 - [https://demo.nudger.fr](https://demo.nudger.fr) – server-rendered demo.

-## Welcome !

-Welcome to the Nudger front-end project.
+** Welcome ** to the Nudger front-end project.
 This guide is a comprehensive overview of the Nuxt 3 application structure, coding conventions, and tooling.
 It is written for new contributors and AI code-generation agents alike, aiming to ensure consistency and clarity in development.

 The Nudger front-end is a Nuxt 3 app (Vue 3) that interfaces with a Strapi headless CMS for content and uses an OpenAPI-described backend for core application data.
 We employ modern frameworks and best practices – from Tailwind CSS and Pinia, to Vitest and Storybook – to maintain a robust, scalable codebase.